 This section explains how to add, edit, and delete Agents and Test Agents.

-Administration Tasks on Agents or Execution Servers 94

-Serena Test Agents 93

-Serena Agents 85

-Execution Servers 80

-Overview 80

-For information on roles, see Managing Serena Release Automation Users and Permissions (on page 55).
+For information on roles, see Managing Serena Release Automation Users and Permissions (on page 45).

 Serena Release Automation manages the automation of multi-tier applications, by channeling data and instructions to Serena Execution Servers installed at Data Centers.
 The Execution Servers then provide the information to the Serena Agents installed on each of the Data Center servers.